-Atlanta Mayor calls Georgia gun laws 'lax', experts weigh in
+Atlanta mayor calls Georgia gun laws 'lax', experts weigh in

-Solving the issue of violent crime in the city is complicated - Mayor Bottoms said that - she also said that to start to make a difference, there have to be fewer guns on the street.
+Solving the issue of violent crime in the city is complicated, Mayor Bottoms said.
+She also said that to start to make a difference, there have to be fewer guns on the street.

 "In Georgia we have some of the most lax gun laws in the country, anywhere in the country," the mayor said, Tuesday.

+Kemp called any changes to current gun legislation ridiculous, and said the Mayor and Atlanta Police need to take responsibility for the crime rate in the city.

+"Well I mean, that's ridiculous, that has nothing to do with the problems we are seeing in Atlanta.
+The gun laws that are on the books are no different than they were in previous administrations and we weren't seeing these kind of issues," he said.

-But Second Amendment Expert and former Federal Prosecutor Bret Williams says Georgia is actually pretty average when it comes to gun laws.
+The mayor called on state leaders to fix what she calls "lax gun laws."
+However, Second Amendment Expert and former Federal Prosecutor Bret Williams said Georgia is actually pretty average when it comes to gun laws.

 "People talk about average as if that's some sort of magic position to be in.
-There's this side and that side and I'm in the middle.
-Eh, the middle might not be the best place to be," he said.
+There's this side, and that side, and I'm in the middle.
+The middle might not be the best place to be," he said.

 There are 19 states in the country that allow people to carry a concealed weapon without a permit, and Georgia is not one of them.

+RELATED: Atlanta mayor addresses growing crime concerns, names permanent police chief recommendation

-But Williams don't think those laws will have an impact on crime.
+But Williams doesn't think those laws will have an impact on crime.

 "It's more complicated, and when we talk about crime, it's more complicated than gun ownership or possession," he said.